ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

 What additional factors should be considered regarding COVID-19 vaccines for pediatric HCT and CAR T cell recipients?

-In the United States, the age limit for current COVID-19 vaccines available EUA are 16 years or older for the BNT162b2 (Pfizer) vaccine, and 18 years or older for the mRNA-1273 (Moderna) and Ad26.Cov2.S (Johnson & Johnson/Janssen) vaccines.
-The Table also lists the approved ages for the different COVID-19 vaccines.
-However, pediatric trials (age >12 years) have completed enrollment to test the efficacy and safety of both the BNT162b2 (Pfizer) and Moderna mRNA vaccines; results are expected to be announced in the spring/summer of 2021.
+In the United States, the age limits for current COVID-19 vaccines available under EUA are 12 years or older for the BNT162b2 (Pfizer) vaccine, and 18 years or older for the mRNA-1273 (Moderna) and Ad26.Cov2.S (Johnson & Johnson/Janssen) vaccines.
+The lower age limit for the BNT162b2 (Pfizer) vaccine was reduced from 16 to 12 based on a recent phase III trial submitted to the FDA for EUA amendment.36 Moderna has also recently announced that their trial (TeenCOVE), which enrolled children from the age of 12 to 17 years, has met its endpoint analysis, and they plan to submit their results to the FDA.37 The Table lists the approved ages for the different COVID-19 vaccines.
 As in adults, there are no specific data on safety or efficacy available for pediatric HCT and CAR T cell recipients.
 Recommendations for timing of vaccine administration could be similar to those in adults.
 Considerations for vaccination of household contacts, use of serologic assays, use of monoclonal antibodies in the context of vaccination, and co-administration with other vaccines, are the same as in adults.

 Should HCT or CAR T cell candidates receive the COVID-19 vaccination to prevent severe disease post-HCT or post–CAR T cell therapy?
 Should stem cell donors receive the COVID-19 vaccination to prevent disease in transplant recipients?